 I was on the Literacy Committee and the Building Leadership Committee.
-Then I was on the Achievement Gap Steering Committee, and I advocated for a change in the name.
+Then I was on the Achievement Gap Steering Committee and I advocated for a change in the name.
 It took about three meetings to decide what the new name would be.
-Now it’s called the Equity and Excellence Committee, which came from a study of the Lexington school district in Massachusetts that a group of teachers and I had studied.
-The work has been challenging, but I’ve been seeing some progress, and I’m seeing minds open more and more to accept that this is a systemic problem that cannot be changed by giving teachers a curriculum or specific strategies.
-If the majority’s mindset is the way it is, and they never question it, then nothing’s going to change no matter how much the curriculum is changed.
+Now it’s called the Equity and Excellence Committee, which came from a study of the Lexington School District in Massachusetts a group of teachers and I had studied.
+The work has been challenging, but I’ve been seeing some progress.
+And I’m seeing minds open more and more to accept this is a systemic problem that cannot be changed by giving teachers a curriculum or specific strategies.
+If the majority’s mindset is the way it is and they never question it, then nothing’s going to change no matter how much the curriculum is changed.

 People were worried that resources being directed toward a subgroup of students would cause the majority of students to go down in performance.
 And that’s the mindset.
 That’s why the problem exists.
 That’s why St. Louis looks the way it does.

-The other conflict is that we have resident Black students who come from similar economic backgrounds and neighborhoods as the majority, but are still lumped into that stereotypical category and addressed in certain ways because of their race.
+The other conflict is that we have resident Black students who come from similar economic backgrounds and neighborhoods as the majority but are still lumped into that stereotypical category and addressed in certain ways because of their race.
 For instance, students who don’t take the bus being told repeatedly that they need to get to the bus after school.
-I think those are the stories that people need to hear.
+Those are the stories people need to hear.

 The systems have to change.
 The teachers themselves cannot do it.
 Everything needs to be overhauled if you really want to make a difference.

-The problem is just really not knowing or understanding the problem, the roots of the problem, or the historical context.
+The problem is not knowing or understanding the problem, the roots of the problem, or the historical context.
 We need to teach our nation’s history to all teachers, and not the textbook version.
 Math, science, art, and music, too.
 They need to learn and it should be required.
 Another parent on the committee said, “If we were rolling out a new reading and math curriculum, every teacher would have to be on board.
 If they didn’t do it, they would have to go.”
 But this is more important than a curriculum.
 This is how to treat kids like human beings.
-And there’s a resistance to admitting that you might have a role in this.
-I think things like the social studies curriculum can be really powerful.
-For example, the African-American history class is an elective.
+And there’s a resistance to admitting you might have a role in this.
+Things like the social studies curriculum can be really powerful.
+For example, the African American history class is an elective.
 European history class is required.
 Forever.
 Since the beginning of school.
 Who even knows when African-American history became a class?
 Probably within the last two decades or since the civil rights movement.
-When you look at an African-American history class, at the high school for example, it’s made up of like 90% Black kids.
+When you look at an African American history class at the high school, for example, it’s made up of like 90% Black kids.
 People are like, “I wonder why that is?”
 Well, if we made European history an elective, do you think most Black students would want to take that?

-We have a good handful of kids who come from other countries, because we’re right next to WashU, so we have a lot of visiting professors who have children.
-African-American students make up usually around 20% of the student body.
-There’s a good amount of Asian kids, and a few Hispanic, but it is probably 75% or 80% White.
+We have a good handful of kids who come from other countries, so we have a lot of visiting professors who have children.
+African American students make up usually around 20% of the student body.
+There’s a good amount of Asian kids and a few Hispanic, but it is probably 75% or 80% White.
 And the staff is not very diverse at all, though it is a goal of the district to improve that.

 There are definitely families who push their kids out of the boundaries and ground them in a lot of different perspectives and kinds of experiences, but the majority outside of school don’t see people who don’t look like them in their personal lives.